Part of System Constraints

 They ask: “Why don’t I want this enough?” or “Why do I sabotage myself?”

 But within HSP, wanting is not the same as system access.
-Conscious intention can be real while the system still produces old behavior.
+Conscious intention can be real while the system still produces old output.

-The better question is: “Which system layer currently makes the old behavior more logical than the new one?”
+The better question is: “Which system layer currently makes the old output more logical than the new one?”

 This dynamic also appears in the Unwanted Behavioral Patterns article series.
 There, it becomes visible how conscious intention can want something different from what the system currently makes available.